 (b) any external door or window in the building does not satisfy the requirements of Australian Standard AS 1926.1.

+5 On the date as at which this compilation was prepared, the Building Act 2011 s.
+157 had not come into operation.
+It reads as follows:

+157. Building Regulations 1989 repealed

+The Building Regulations 1989 are repealed.